jefftriplett/django-podcast/trunk/readme.txt

 == Django and Python version ==

 django-podcast requires at least [http://code.djangoproject.com/changeset/7967 Django 0.97 revision 7967].
 This revision incorporated the newforms-admin branch into trunk and makes the most notable use of it in the categories class of the application's models.
-The Subversion command would be:
+After connecting to your server via SSH, the Subversion command would be:

     `svn co http://code.djangoproject.com/svn/django/trunk/ django-trunk -r7967`